fabry2142/fabry2142/README.md

 </h1>

 ### 👨‍💻: About Me :
-I am a Computer Science Student with some knowledge of Full Stack Development , every day i build my experience practicing with some new project.
+I'm begin has a Computer Science Student, I didn't want to be a programmer who just knew enough to get a job and scrape by.
+I want to be a programmer to deeply understood the craft.
+Maybe i just wanted a degree on my resume, whatever..
+I learning from the ground up, I'm also follow courses and lectures where available online.
+I have some knowledge of Full Stack Development, IoT and Home automation and some knoledge of DBMS.
+Every day i build my experience practicing with some new project.
 To became better every day